NVIDIA/nvcomp/README.md

 - Snappy: Similar to LZ4, this byte-level compressor is a popular existing format used for tabular data.
 - GDeflate: Proprietary compressor with entropy encoding and LZ77, high compression ratios on arbitrary data.
 - Bitcomp: Proprietary compressor designed for floating point data in Scientific Computing applications.
+- ANS: Proprietary entropy encoder based on asymmetric numerical systems (ANS).

-## Compression algorithm sample results
+## Compression algorithm sample results (TO BE UPDATED)

 Compression ratio and performance plots for each of the compression methods available in nvCOMP are now provided.
 Each column shows results for a single column from an analytical dataset derived from [Fannie Mae’s Single-Family Loan Performance Data](http://www.fanniemae.com/portal/funding-the-market/data/loan-performance-data.html).
 The presented results are from the 2009Q2 dataset.
 Instructions for generating the column files used here are provided in the benchmark section below.
 The numbers were collected on a NVIDIA A100 40GB GPU (with ECC on).